 8.1 General

-8.1.1 Generic requirements

 The "generic requirements" of clause 5 also apply to ICT that is hardware.

-8.1.2 Standard connections

-Where an ICT provides user input or output device connection points, the ICT shall provide at least one input and/or output connection that conforms to an industry standard non-proprietary format, directly or through the use of commercially available adapters.

-NOTE 1: The intent of this requirement is to ensure compatibility with assistive technologies by requiring the use of standard connections on ICT.

-NOTE 2: The word connection applies to both physical and wireless connections.

-NOTE 3: Current examples of industry standard non-proprietary formats are USB and Bluetooth.

-8.1.3 Colour

-Where the ICT has hardware aspects that use colour, colour shall not be used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.

 8.2 Hardware products with speech output

-8.2.1 Speech volume gain
+8.2.1 Speech volume

-8.2.1.1 Speech volume range
+8.2.1.1 Speech volume gain

-Where ICT hardware has speech outputspeech output, it shall provide a means to adjust the speech outputspeech output volume level over a range of at least 18 dBconversational gain.
+Where ICT is, or includes, hardware, and has speech output, and is a device that is typically held to the ear, the ICT shall provide a means to adjust the speech output volume level to achieve at least 18 dB of conversational gain.

+Note 1: ANSI/TIA-4965 [i.2] (for fixed-line handsets) and ANSI/TIA-5050 [i.3] (for mobile wireless handsets) require the option to enhance the SPL by at least 18 dB over the SPL level of speech for a conversation at a distance of 1 m which is 70 dB for monaural listening.

-i.2i.3NOTE: Fixed-line handsets and headsets fulfilling the requirements of ANSI/TIA-4965 [i.2] i.3are deemed to comply with this requirement.
+Note 2: Fixed-line handsets and headsets fulfilling the requirements of ANSI/TIA-4965 [i.2] and mobile wireless handsets fulfilling the requirements of ANSI/TIA-5050 [i.3] are deemed to comply with this requirement.

 8.2.1.2 Incremental volume control

-Where ICT hardware has speech outputspeech output and its volume control is incremental, it shall provide at least one intermediate step of 12 dB gain above the lowest volume setting.
+Where ICT is, or includes, hardware, and has speech output, and is a device that is typically held to the ear, and its volume control is incremental, the ICT shall provide at least one intermediate step of 12 dB gain above the lowest volume setting.

 8.2.2 Magnetic coupling

-8.2.2.1 Fixed-line devices
+8.2.2.1 Fixed-line devices and handsets

-Where ICT hardwarespeech output is a fixed-line communication device with speech output and which is normally held to the ear, it shall provide a means of magnetic coupling which meets the requirements of ETSI ES 200 381-1 [] and shall carry the "T" symbol specified in ETSI ETS 300 381 [].
+Where ICT is, or includes, hardware, and has speech output, and is a fixed-line communication device or wired handset that is typically held to the ear, the ICT shall provide a means of magnetic coupling to hearing technologies which meets the requirements of ETSI ES 200 381-1 [2] and shall be marked as being compatible with magnetic coupling if the ICT is designed for public use.

-NOTE 1: ICT fulfilling the requirements of TIA-1083-A [] is deemed to comply with the requirements of this clause.
+Note 1: ICT fulfilling the magnetic coupling, interference, and labelling requirements of TIA-1083-B [i.23] is deemed to comply with the requirements of this clause.

-NOTE 2: Magnetic coupling is also known as inductive coupling for T-coil.
+Note 2: Magnetic coupling is also known as inductive coupling for T-coil.

+Note 3: Kiosks and other Information Transaction Machines (ITMs) sometimes have wired handsets that are held to the ear.

 8.2.2.2 Wireless communication devices

-Where ICT hardware is a wireless communication device with speech output which is normally held to the ear, it shall provide a means of magnetic coupling to hearing technologies which meets the requirements of ETSI ES2i.23speech output 200 381-2 [3].
+Where ICT is, or includes, hardware, and has speech output, and is a wireless communication device that is typically held to the ear, the ICT shall provide a means of magnetic coupling and reduced interference to hearing technologies which meets the requirements of ETSI ES 200 381-2 [3].

-NOTE: ICT fulfilling the requirements of ANSI/IEEE C63.19 [i.1] is deemed to comply with the requirements of this clause.
+Note: ICT fulfilling the requirements of ANSI/IEEE C63.19 [i.1] is deemed to comply with the requirements of this clause.

 8.3 Stationary ICT

-8.3.0 General
+8.3.1 General (informative)

-The present document defines the dimensions for accessing stationary ICTstationary ICT that can be placed in a built environment, but does not define the dimensions of the built environment in general.
+The present document defines the requirements for the design of stationary ICT that can be placed in a built environment, but does not define the dimensions of the built environment.
+The current clause contains only those accessibility requirements that are caused by functional and design requirements of the ICT.

-The scope includes stationary ICT, of which floors and circulation spaces are "an integral part" (typically kiosks and cabins), and where there are external reach ranges relevant for operating the stationary ICT.
+The scope includes stationary ICT and includes ICT installed in closed spaces (typically kiosks and cabins).

+Note 1: For stationary ICT that stands on the floor, the base of the ICT is considered to be part of the stationary ICT.